himorishige/noren/README.md

 *   **⚡ High Performance**
     *   Achieves high-speed processing even for large text data by using pre-compiled regular expression patterns and optimized detection algorithms.
+    *   IPv6 detection using two-phase parsing approach for improved accuracy and performance.

+*   **🎯 Advanced False Positive Reduction** (New in v0.3.0)
+    *   Environment-aware allowlist/denylist functionality to prevent false positives in development/test environments.
+    *   Automatic exclusion of test domains (example.com, localhost) and private IPs based on environment.
+    *   Customizable allowlist and denylist for fine-grained control over detection.

 *   **🧩 Flexible Plugin Architecture**
     *   In addition to a lightweight core (for common PII detection, masking, and tokenization), it flexibly supports region-specific formats (like My Number in Japan or SSN in the US) through country-specific plugins.